SINTEF-9012/SINDIT/README.md

 	docker compose up
 	```

-4. The example dash board of a chocolate factory can be reached on [http://localhost:8050/](http://localhost:8050/)
+4. The example dash board of a chocolate factory can be reached at [http://localhost:8050/](http://localhost:8050/)

 ![dash](assets/fac_dashboard.JPG)